 With this basic buttermilk scone recipe, you can make almost any variation.
 Other options include dried currants, blueberry rosemary, cheddar, figs, blackberry, etc. Use the ingredients you have in your kitchen or whatever fruits are in season.

 When adding fruits such as strawberries, make sure not to add too much or else the scones will become soggy.
 I brushed the tops with buttermilk and sprinkled a good amount of sugar on top.
 Sprinkle sugar on top for a slightly sweeter pastry or omit it for savory ones.

 The scones do not rise much when baking so make sure not to roll the dough out too thin.
-I used my hands to mold the shape since some of the reviews of the recipe mentioned that it was difficult to roll out.
+I used my hands to mold the shape since it can be difficult to roll out using a rolling pin.